Miami GP: Kimi Antonelli becomes youngest F1 polesitter after beating Oscar Piastri, Lando Norris in Sprint Qualifying

 10) Fernando Alonso, Aston Martin

-Ferrari pair Charles Leclerc and Lewis Hamilton were sixth and seventh respectively, the latter slightly closer to his team-mate than he has been at recent events at just 0.2s back.
+Ferrari pair Charles Leclerc and Lewis Hamilton were not in the pole mix and finished sixth and seventh respectively, the latter at least slightly closer to his team-mate than he has been at recent events at just 0.2s back.

 Hamilton took the year's first Sprint pole in China six weeks ago but had struggled in the SF-25 since going on to win that short-form race.